juxor/afaq/markdown/append46.md

 to mention that Footman does not provide any examples (hence his comment that we can _"assume"_ they occurred!).
 Footman himself notes that _"[o]f the Makhnovite security services . . . we know very little."_ [David Footman, **Op.
-Cit.**, p.
+Cit.** , p.
 288] Rees himself only lists one, namely the summary shooting of a Bolshevik cell discovered in the Army.
-Given the bloody record of the Bolshevik Cheka (which, again, Rees defends as necessary to defend against the Whites!), this suggests that the crimes of the Makhnovist counter-intelligence pale in comparison.
+Given the bloody record of the Bolshevik Cheka (which, again, Rees defends as necessary to defend against the Whites!), this suggests that the crimes of the Makhnovist counter- intelligence pale in comparison.

 Rees also quotes the historian Chamberlin that _"Makhno's private Cheka . . .
-quickly disposed of anyone who was suspected of plotting against his life."_
-[**Op.
-Cit.**, 60] Strangely enough, Rees fails to mention the Bolshevik attempts to assassinate Makhno, including the one in the latter part of May 1919 when, it should be noted, the Makhnovists and Bolsheviks were meant to be in alliance.
-Nor does he mention that the Cheka _"would hunt out and hang all active Makhnovites."_ [David Footman, **Civil War in Russia**, p.
+quickly disposed of anyone who was suspected of plotting against his life."_ [ **Op.
+Cit.** , 60] Strangely enough, Rees fails to mention the Bolshevik attempts to assassinate Makhno, including the one in the latter part of May 1919 when, it should be noted, the Makhnovists and Bolsheviks were meant to be in alliance.
+Nor does he mention that the Cheka _"would hunt out and hang all active Makhnovites."_ [David Footman, **Civil War in Russia** , p.
 271 and p.
 293]

 As regards the last conflict with the Red Army, it should be noted that while